Geometric General Solution to the $U(1)$ Anomaly Equations: Discussion

+The pioneering work of CDF finds solutions to the local $U(1)$ anomaly cancellation constraints.
+This allows the construction of the general solution, provided one allows permutations.
+Our geometric method provides the general solution directly without having to perform additional steps.
+The geometric method also explains how some of the otherwise obscure features of CDF's construction (particularly the `merging' procedure of two solutions) come about.
+Due to an immediate generalisation of a theorem by Mordell, the geometric method is guaranteed to find {\em all}\/ rational solutions for a fixed number of charges $n$.
+Therefore (after clearing all denominators), it finds all integer solutions.

 Two further remarks are in order.
-Firstly, as we have seen, our parameterization of the general solution is somewhat distasteful, in that occasionally the chord joining points on $\Gamma_{1,2}$ lies in $X$, and so yields not one, but infinitely many solutions.
-By repeating the construction with 2 different choices of $\Gamma_{1,2}$, one can ensure that every solution arises as a unique third point of intersection of a chord with $X$.
-One can even choose the original $\Gamma_{1,2}$ such that this can be achieved by simply permuting the co-ordinates $z_i$.
+Firstly, as we have seen, our parameterisation of the general solution is somewhat distasteful, in that occasionally the chord $L$ joining points on $\Gamma_{1,2}$ lies in $X$, and so yields not one, but infinitely many solutions.
+Another way to find these solutions is to permute the coordinates $z_i$ of solutions arising as the unique third intersection of a line $L$ which is not in $X$, as shown in Appendix~\ref{sec:perms}.
 Secondly, in the case where $n$ is even, a completely different, and arguably even simpler, construction of a general solution is possible.
-Indeed, in such cases, the cubic hypersurface has double points, where both the LHS of (\ref{cubichyper}) and its partial derivatives vanish (e.g.\ the rational point [+1:-1:\dots:+1]).
+Indeed, in such cases, the cubic hypersurface has double points, where both the left-hand side of (\ref{cubichyper}) and its partial derivatives vanish (e.g.\ the rational point $[+1:-1:+1:-1:\ldots:+1:-1:+1]$).
 A line through such a double point intersects the cubic in one other rational point (or the line lies entirely in $X$) and thus all solutions can be obtained by constructing all lines through just a single double point, as it were.
+This is worked through explicitly in Appendix~\ref{sec:nevenapp}.